 Dr Aditi Jeanette Ruth Holden MA, ND

-She was urged by her thesis advisor to attend medical school at that time – yet ignored his suggestion and instead chose travel, in an effort to feel more empowered with her sense of responsibility for living in right relation with her home and this planet.
+She was urged by her thesis advisor to attend medical school at that time, yet ignored his suggestion and instead chose travel, in an effort to feel more empowered with her sense of responsibility for living in right relation with her home and this planet.

 Since, she has become Owner and Practitioner at Birdsong Naturopathic Clinic, has written and instructed four years of courses at Pacific Rim College (Homeopathy to Doulas; Patient Communication ((including oppression as cause of disease, trauma support)), Ayurvedic Foundation/Herbal/Nutrition classes).
-She has also spent four years being supervisor/instructor with Boucher Naturopathic College at the Free Family Naturopathic Clinic, Victoria.
+She also spent four years being supervisor/instructor with Boucher Naturopathic College at the Free Family Naturopathic Clinic, Victoria.

 Always hoping to be a part of making beauty and creating peace in the world.